OCRopus

 OCRopus is a free document analysis and optical character recognition (OCR) system released under the Apache License v2.0 with a very modular design using command-line interfaces.

 OCRopus is developed under the lead of Thomas Breuel from the German Research Centre for Artificial Intelligence in Kaiserslautern, Germany and was sponsored by Google.

 Description

-OCRopus was especially designed for use in high-volume digitization projects of books, such as Google Books, Internet Archive or libraries.
+OCRopus was especially designed for use in high-volume digitization projects of books, such as Google Books, Internet Archive, or libraries.
 A large number of languages and fonts are to be supported.
 However, it can also be used for desktop and office applications or for application for visually impaired people.

-The main components of OCRopus are formed: